pgEdge/spock/README.md

 * Improved and document support for replication and maintaining partitioned tables.

-Our first version is 3.0 and includes the following important enhancements beyond its pg_logical-2.4.2 base:
+Our beta version was 3.0 and includes the following important enhancements beyond its pg_logical-2.4.2 base:

 * Support for pg15 (support for pg10 thru pg14 dropped)
 * Support for Asynchronous Multi-Master Replication with conflict resolution